-Did you ever notice that September, the beginning of the school year for most students, Start the year off with Smart goalsshares something in common with January, the beginning of the calendar year?
+Did you ever notice that September, the beginning of the school year for most students, shares something in common with January, the beginning of the calendar year?
 Both present a great opportunity to start anew, wipe the slate clean, and make positive changes.
 For some of us, these starting points might inspire setting goals for fitness, knowledge, or skills we’d like to acquire.
 For students, the new school year offers opportunities to reflect and to set their own goals for how they’ll improve their approach to schoolwork.
 And like many of us, those goals we set often start off strong - but without a real plan for how to attain them they sink to the bottom of our priorities and rise again the next year as the very same goal.
 How can parents - as well as students - start off strong and persist in seeing our goals through?

 First consider the reason for the goal.
 Most goals come from a place of wanting to better ourselves - focusing on our challenges or areas we need to improve.
 It is important to remember that students themselves must see the need for their goals and truly want to accomplish them.